-We hate those sickeningly sweet pictures from glossy interior design magazines!
+We hate those unspeakably sweet pictures from glossy interior design magazines!
 We really do, since they have nothing in common with our real-life spaces.

-Come on, do you have one of their stylish designs in your house or apartment?
-That’s precisely the point – it seems like you can never make your home beautiful without spending a fortune on hiring smart-aleck interior designers, who will spend another fortune on choosing furniture you don’t really like.
-But, yes, at long last you will get a nice picture of these stylish interiors, you hate to live in.
+Come on, do you have one of their unrealistically stylish designs in your house or apartment?
+That’s precisely the point – it seems like you can never make your home beautiful enough, without spending a fortune on hiring nifty interior designers.
+Eventually, they’ll spend another fortune on choosing furniture you don’t really like.
+But, yes, at long last you’ll get a spectacular picture of these stylish interiors, you dread to live in.
 Gosh, it’s freaking annoying!

-Actually, you can tell the designers to bugger off and create your own interior that will be both beautiful and comfortable for you – and save a bomb, by the way.
+Actually, you can tell the designers to hit the road and create your own interior that will be not only beautiful, but comfortable for you – and save a fortune, by the way.

-All you need to do is understand which of interior styles suits you and what kind of furniture you need to choose in order to match the style.
+All you need to do is understand which type of interior styles suits you the best, and what kind of furniture you need to choose in order to match the style.
 To hell with those hipster trends!
-Hey for your personal touch and temperament!
+Say hello to your personal touch and temperament!

 Styles and furniture for a choleric personality type

-- At the same time, you tend to go enthusiastic about new ideas and you are hot upon a cause you like, while used to expressing your feelings very emotionally and spontaneously?
+- At the same time, you tend to be enthusiastic about new ideas and you are eager upon a cause you like, while used to expressing your feelings very emotionally and spontaneously?

-It looks like you are an active, yet moody choleric type who is too giddy to choose a certain interior style and to adhere to it for a long time.
+It appaers that you are an active, yet moody choleric type who is too indecisive to choose a certain interior style and to adhere to it for a long time.
 So, get over it!
 The best option for you is a mix of styles that we can find in eclectic or fusion designs.

 Tired of stumbling upon your grandmother’s dresser, standing in the attic?